-There have been no changes in our internal control over financial reporting that occurred during the three months ended June 30, 2021 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting, except as noted below.
+There have been no changes in our internal control over financial reporting that occurred during the three months ended September 30, 2021 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting, except as noted below.

-During the quarter ended June 30, 2021, we completed the SpotX Acquisition.
+We completed the SpotX Acquisition on April 30, 2021.
 See Note 7 of "Notes to Condensed Consolidated Financial Statements" for more information.
 We are currently integrating SpotX into our operations and internal control processes.
 As we complete this integration, we are analyzing, evaluating, and where necessary, making changes in control and procedures related to the SpotX business, which we expect to complete within one year after the date of acquisition.
 Pursuant to the SEC's guidance that an assessment of a recently acquired business may be omitted from the scope of an assessment in the year of acquisition, the scope of our assessment of the effectiveness of our internal controls over financial reporting at December 31, 2021 may exclude SpotX to the extent that they are not yet integrated into our internal controls environment.